Æthelred the Unready: Achievements

 Keynes comments that although Æthelred's reign saw military failures and payments of tribute, "a case could be made for regarding the 990s in particular as a period when the internal affairs of Æthelred's kingdom prospered, under the guidance of the king acting with the assistance and advice of a group of distinguished ecclesiastics and laymen".
 Keynes concludes from his study of charter witness lists that "one cannot avoid the impression that during the 990s and early 1000s the king was surrounded by men of considerable calibre, many of whom turn out to have been closely associated with the advancement of the monastic cause".
 Williams states that "Æthelred's leading ecclesiastics were a close-knit group, committed in varying ways to the ideals of the monastic reform movement". Æthelred's appointments to the post of Archbishop of Canterbury were all experienced reformist leaders, Æthelgar, Sigeric, Ælfric, Ælfheah and Lyfing, and according to the historian Frank Barlow the bishops inherited by Cnut "seem to have been more than respectable".
 The turn of the century saw a revival in the monastic reform movement after the decline in Edward's reign and the early part of Æthelred's; in addition to the restoration of land to monasteries, new ones were established and existing ones received new endowments.
 Keynes comments: "One might even consider the possibility that the period was one of the most prosperous for the advancement of the ecclesiastical cause before the Norman Conquest."
 On the other hand, Barlow and John Blair see the period as one when the reform movement lost momentum before gradually declining in the period leading up to the Conquest.

-At the beginning of the eleventh century, a number of monks, described by the historian of religion David Knowles as "small perhaps but influential", embarked on missionary activity in Norway and Sweden, and many of those who went to Sweden were martyred.
+At the beginning of the eleventh century, a number of Anglo-Saxon monks, described by the historian of religion David Knowles as "small perhaps but influential", embarked on missionary activity in Norway and Sweden, and many of those who went to Sweden were martyred.

 The period was one of cultural achievements.
 Some of the finest Anglo-Saxon illuminated manuscripts date to the period around 1000, and there were also major works of Old English and Anglo-Latin literature, especially those by Ælfric of Eynsham, who is described by the scholar of Latin philology Claudio Leonardi as "the highest pinnacle of Benedictine reform and Anglo-Latin literature".

-Drawing of the tombs of Kings Sæbbi of Essex and Æthelred in Old St Paul's Cathedral by Wenceslaus Hollar.